ggsavin/voting-games/project-book/_build/html/_sources/literature-review.md

 {cite}`braverman2008mafia` answer the question of how large should a sub-group be (the werewolves/mafia) to dominate the game.
-They explore games with and without a seer or detective that is fed information on the true roles of players.
+If no special roles exist other than villagers and mafia, they found that a random strategy was optimal for both groups.

+{cite}`yao2008theoretical` prove the theorems in {cite}`braverman2008mafia` for the no detective setting, and place upper-bounds on win-rates of players following their described optimal random policy.

 ## Mafia and Werewolf RL

+Analyzing game logs

 AIWolf {cite}`toriumi2017ai` is a popular Werewolf game framework and yearly competition run out of Japan *cite the competition and the framework*, which pits agents against eachother in full NLP or protocol limited communication modes.
 Agents have been trained *cite*